 Everyone is familiar with the fire in April 2019 that devastated Notre Dame cathedral in Paris.
-What is not so well known is that fires in parish churches in England occur very frequently, and have just as devastating effects.
+What is not so well known is that fires in parish churches in England occur very frequently due to lack of fire protection.
 It is no exaggeration to say that a fire in a village church can profoundly impact a small community, not just in the loss of a place of worship or the destruction of priceless historic interiors, but also in the eradication of personal and family memories and the folk history of a particular place.

 No matter how carefully it is restored, a fire-ravaged church will never be the same afterwards.